AJH914/cis3760/README.md

 Usage of `--html` tag **requires** the `htmlparser` file to be in the same directory as `coursesearch`.

 Usage of the `--html` is equivalent of running `htmlparser` prior to `coursesearch`.
-As a result, the initial search will take longer than normal
+As a result, the initial search will take longer than normal.